alexbiehl/cabal-backpack-register-repro/README.md

 while I have no idea if the assumption, that GHC doesn't load dependencies (why else would it work to invoke --abi-hash withour package db, right?).
 Maybe we just need to be able to load the other sublibraries interface files?

+## Update 2

+Maybe it is not as drastic as it all seems.
+I realized that we can influence the search path for interfaces via the -i flag.
+I see we are passing `-i dist/build` already.
+Why not also pass `-i dist/build/indef`?